venkatraj/js-notes/Part 1/06. Advanced working with functions/6.1 Recursion and stack/Recursion and stack.md

     list.next.next = { value: 3 };
     list.next.next.next = { value: 4 };

-    // prepend the new value to the list list = { value: "new item", next: list };
+    // prepends the new value to the list list = { value: "new item", next: list };

     // Delete '3'